gnosis/dx-docs/source/add-token-pair.md

 **2. Enter into the truffle console**

 Make sure you:
-  * Use the mnemnonic of the account that have deposited the initial funding.
+  * Use the mnemnonic of the account from which the initial funding was deposited.
   * Provide the name of the network in which you want to add the token pair: `mainnet` or `rinkeby`.

 ```bash